 Does renters or homeowners insurance cover phones?

-So if your new phone was snatched while you were dancing at a concert, or pickpocketed while you were traveling abroad, your home or renters insurance will cover you.
+But if a thief snatches your new phone was snatched while you’re dancing at a concert, or pickpockets you while you’re traveling abroad, your home or renters insurance will generally cover you.

 When Lemonader Phil W. was traveling in Italy, his phone, backpack, and camera equipment were stolen from the trunk of his car: